The Richest Man In Babylon Summary – 7 Wealth Lessons

 Put your money to work by making smart investments and taking advantage of time and compounding interest.

-4) Insure to protect our wealth. (“Guard thy treasures from loss.”)
+4) Insure to protect our wealth. (“Guard thy treasures from loss (gold flees).”)

 In the book, Arkad encourages the protection of one’s wealth from loss.
 This is fantastic advice that, unfortunately, many younger docs don’t consider when starting out.
 I remember in the early days of practicing when all I could do was make ends meet and pay off loads of student loan debt.

-Getting all of the adequate insurance policies needed wasn’t on my radar.
+Getting all of the adequate insurance policies needed wasn’t on my radar but now I realize that these are necessary expenses.

-Learn from my mistake and make sure that you have all of the insurance coverage in place as soon as you start practicing.
+Learn from my mistake and make sure that you have insurance coverage in place as soon as you start practicing.
 Insurance helps safeguard our wealth by absorbing potential loss and mitigating our financial situation.

 There are many types of polices that you should consider.
 Make sure you research those that you need or find an agent that can guide you.